 Examples of tamper-evident solutions include:

-• Tamper-evident packaging: Packaging designed with features like perforated edges or breakaway components that can’t be reassembled without visible damage.
+- Tamper-evident packaging: Packaging designed with features like perforated edges or breakaway components that can’t be reassembled without visible damage.

 What is Tamper-Proof Technology?
 (Focus: Prevention)

-Tamper-proof refers to products or solutions that are designed to completely resist any form of tampering or unauthorized access.
+Tamper-proof refers to products or solutions that are designed to completely resist almost any form of physical tampering or unauthorized access.
 Tamper-proof technology is engineered to make it virtually impossible to access or alter the contents without causing significant, irreversible damage that is immediately apparent.

 Examples of tamper-proof solutions include: